To Be or Not to Be (1942 film): Plot

-Later, Maria meets with Ehrhardt, who informs her that they found Siletsky's corpse in the theatre.
-Josef, unaware of this, telephones Ehrhardt still masquerading as Siletsky.
-Ehrhardt decides to expose him as an impostor by leaving him in a room where he finds Siletsky's body.
-Josef, who has an extra fake beard, shaves off Siletsky's beard and applies the fake beard, and then goads Ehrhardt into pulling it off, convincing him Josef is the real Siletsky.
-Unaware of Josef's successful scheme, several actors disguised as Gestapo arrive at Maria's request, yank off Josef's fake beard, and pretend to drag him out.
+Posing as Siletsky, Joseph names recently executed prisoners as the leaders of the resistance.
+The next day, the real Siletsky's corpse is found in the theater, and Ehrhardt sends for Maria to inform her.
+Unaware of this, Joseph, again masquerading as Siletsky, arranges another meeting with Ehrhardt.
+To expose Joseph as an impostor, Ehrhardt leaves him in a room with Siletsky's dead body.
+Joseph shaves off Siletsky's beard and applies a spare fake beard.
+He then goads Ehrhardt into pulling it off, convincing him Joseph is the real Siletsky.
+The scheme works until several actors disguised as Adolf Hitler's safety squad arrive, yank off Joseph's fake beard, and pretend to arrest him.
 Everyone is safe but now cannot leave Poland on the plane Ehrhardt had arranged for Siletsky.

-The Germans stage a show to honor the visiting Hitler.
-The actors slip into the theater dressed as Germans and hide until Hitler and his entourage take their seats.
-As the Germans sing the Deutschlandlied, Greenberg suddenly appears and rushes Hitler's box, causing enough distraction to exchange the actors for the real Germans.
-Acting as the head of Hitler's guard, Josef demands to know what Greenberg wants, giving the actor his chance to deliver Shylock's speech, ending with "if you wrong us, shall we not revenge?!"
-Josef orders Greenberg to be "taken away"; all the actors march out, get in Hitler's cars and drive away.
+The Nazis stage a show to honor the visiting Hitler.
+The actors slip into the theater dressed as Nazis and hide until Hitler and his entourage take their seats.
+Jewish actor Greenberg suddenly appears and rushes Hitler's box while the rest of the actors infiltrate the real Nazis.
+Greenberg is captured by the Nazis, giving him the long-awaited opportunity to deliver Shylock's speech from The Merchant of Venice.
+Posing as Hitler's security chief, Joseph "arrests" Greenberg.
+All the actors—including Bronski disguised as Hitler—march out, get in Hitler's cars and drive away.